Pondidum/presentations/eventsourcing/eventsourcing-timesheets.md

 * Lossless storage - you can transform to any other datastore type
 * Guaranteed audit log
 * Allows historic questions to be answered
+* Events are something which happened - they must be named in the past-tense

 ```json